This article was updated on October 26, 2021.

 You can’t keep up your same old marketing in the course of a pandemic.
 The world is different.
 Your audience is different.
-And where your brand fits into their lives has changed along with everything else.
-If you act like it’s business as usual, you’ll come off as out of touch at best, insensitive at worst.
+And how to adapt your brand has changed along with everything else.

 1) Don’t disappear.